 READY TO WEAR

 Approximately 70% of a garment’s environmental footprint takes place in the production phase, and it is also during this phase that the opportunity for reducing its footprint is the greatest.
 Based on this we have defined two main priorities for our ready-to-wear line; designing for longevity and accelerating the use of sustainably sourced materials.

-We are committed to sourcing high quality materials with the lowest possible environmental impact, and in 2020 73% of our ready-to-wear products were made using sustainably sourced materials.
-Our goal is to increase this to 90% by 2023.
+We are committed to sourcing high quality materials with the lowest possible environmental impact.
+For our SS22 collection, 80% of our product volume was made using sustainably sourced materials.
+Our goal is to reach 90% by 2023

 To track our progress we have established a tool for sourcing materials.
 We sought knowledge from industry standards, textile experts and best practices to create the Low Impact Material Index.
 The index is divided into four categories: recommended, satisfactory, discouraged, and avoid, and we define a material as low impact when placed in either the recommended or satisfactory column.
 This indicates that at least 80% of the main material composition is third-party certified or proven to have a lower environmental impact compared to its conventional counterparts.